statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 export default checkout
 ```

-Everytime we call the `checkout()` method, we will check to see if the checkout exists.
+Every time we call the `checkout()` method, we will check to see if the checkout exists.
 If not, we will create a new checkout for them.

 We have also exported the `checkoutId` directly as this is all you will need to interact with the checkout in future calls.